 How To Lose Feelings For Someone You Love And Let Go – 15 Tips

-Research suggests that anxiety after breakup can induce depression-like symptoms, similar to the loss of a loved one.
+Research suggests that a breakup can induce depression-like symptoms, similar to the loss of a loved one.
 No wonder, moving forward after a failed relationship is difficult.
 That is true whether you’re trying to lose feelings for a mindless crush or if you’re trying to get over someone you were madly involved with.

 Related Reading: 9 Types Of Situationships And Their Signs